They Do It with Mirrors: Plot

-When confronted by the police, Lawson flees the house, jumping into an old boat to cross a lake on the property.
-The boat begins to sink, so Lewis Serrocold jumps into the lake to rescue his son.
-Both are caught in the weeds lining the lake and drown before the police can reach them.
-Carrie Louise, assisted by her daughter Mildred, returns to the house; the two of them had been somewhat estranged, but the incident has caused them to realize how they need each other.
-In the aftermath, Gina and Walter Hudd have the case explained to them by Miss Marple, then return to the United States together.
+When confronted by the police, Lawson flees the house and escapes across the lake in an old boat.
+The boat begins to sink, and Lewis jumps into the lake to rescue his son.
+Both are caught in the weeds, and drown before the police can reach them.
+Carrie Louise and her daughter Mildred return to the house.
+Previously estranged, the incident has caused them to realise how much they need each other.
+Gina and Walter Hudd return to the United States together.